 London Off the Beaten Path: 8 Underrated Places in the City

-They’re the spots that might be right in front of you or around the corner just out of our attention.
+If you’re searching for non touristy things to do in London, or hoping to discover the city’s most underrated London experiences, you’re in luck.
+They’re the spots that might be right in front of you or around the corner, just out of our attention.
 That is, until now.
-This metropolis of nine million people has some amazing and underrated sites.
+This metropolis of nine million people offers some amazing and underrated sites—perfect for anyone looking for unexplored places in London or to wander off the beaten track in London.

 8 Sites in London Off the Beaten Path